OneSignal + Mixpanel integration overview

 • Check API requests or CSV uploads that may alter the External ID.

-How can we pass user or subscription events?
+How can we send user/subscription events?

 The OneSignal SDK has event listeners that can be used to track these events for you to send to Mixpanel: